oshaughn/research-projects-RIT/README.md

      d.
 NRSur7dq2 interface: Lange et al 2018 (RIFT) [paper](https://arxiv.org/abs/1805.10457), and ...

   5. If you are using an updated Monte Carlo integration package, please acknowledge the authors; papers will be prepared soon
      a.
-GMM integrator: Ben Champion; see [repo](https://git.ligo.org/benjamin.champion/Monte-Carlo-Integrator), see MonteCarloEnsemble and mcsamplerEnsemble
+GMM integrator: Elizabeth Champion; see [repo](https://git.ligo.org/elizabeth.champion/Monte-Carlo-Integrator), see MonteCarloEnsemble and mcsamplerEnsemble
      b.
 GPU MC integrator:  Wysocki, O'Shaughnessy

 ## Authorlists: Opt-in model